talisma-cassoma/blog.talisma-manuel/src/content/blog/post1.md

 ---
 title: "Rebuilding produts - Blue River ML stack"
-description: "in this article we will try to rebuild Blue river machine learning stack based on the info they share online."
+description: "in this article we will try to rebuild Blue River machine learning stack based on the info they share online."
 pubDate: "March 09 2025"
 heroImage: "/bllue_river_stack.webp"
-tags: ["Machine Learning", "DevOps", "Data Analysis"]
+tags: ["machine learning", "devops", "data analysis"]
 ---

 I recently came across some fascinating insights into how **Blue River**, a company specializing in **precision agriculture**, approaches **machine learning(ML)** and I was seriously impressed.
 They've built a highly efficient system for **training, deploying, and monitoring ML models**, all designed to **maximize performance, reproducibility, and efficiency in the field**.
 Let’s dive in!